Skip to main content

 Publisher ID

-Every API endpoint requires your publisher_id in the URL path:
+Every API endpoint requires your <PUBLISHER_ID> in the URL path:

 Your Publisher ID is a unique numeric identifier assigned to your organization.
 You can find it in your Publive Dashboard URL.